whosonfirst/go-whosonfirst-dist-publish/README.md

 ## Install

-You will need to have both `Go` (specifically a version of Go more recent than 1.6 so let's just assume you need [Go 1.8](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
+You will need to have both `Go` (version [1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type:

 ```
-make bin
+make tools
 ```

 All of this package's dependencies are bundled with the code in the `vendor` directory.

-## Important

-This doesn't work yet.
-Strictly speaking it does work but I might break everything still so all the usual caveats apply.

 ## For example